eternagame/EternaBench/README.md

 export ETERNABENCH_PATH=/path/to/EternaBench
 ```

-## Use cases (from least to most intensive)
+## Use cases (roughly from least to most intensive)

-### I want to play with the data behind the figures in the paper, or use pre-calculated correlation or z-score data
+### I want to play with the data in the paper figures, or use pre-calculated correlation or z-score data

 Notebooks in `analysis` regenerate all the figures in the manuscript.
 Each figure cell indicates a path to a csv that contains the raw correlation and z-score data.
 Datasets for representative experiments and packages are also included.